 August 22nd, 2012 | by Zachary Shahan

-There's nothing like the taste of homemade tofu, and you can use the pulp left over from this tofu recipe to make delicious soysage!
+There's nothing like the taste of homemade tofu.
+Here's how to make tofu and use the pulp left over from this tofu recipe to make delicious soysage!

 November 8th, 2011 | by Chris Keenan

 Instead of heavy eggs and cream, this pumpkin pie uses silken tofu to get its creaminess.
 The beauty of tofu is that it takes on the flavors of the other ingredients, so when this pie is done you won't even know it's there!

 June 17th, 2011 | by Jeannie Moulton